mrousavy/react-native-blurhash/README.md

 cd ios; pod install; cd ..
 ```

 **BlurHash** is a compact representation of a placeholder for an image.
 This is a native UI module for React Native to wrap the Blurhash iOS and Android implementations and make them usable in React Native.
+See [woltapp/blurhash](https://github.com/woltapp/blurhash)

 <img src="img/explanation.png" alt="Turn grey image boxes into colorful blurred images">